AAU-RoboticsAutomationGroup/PhDAppliedAIMecManEng/Day 4 - Reinforcement Learning/README.md

 | Import | `gym.make("CartPole-v1")` |

 ### 1.2 Task
-You’ll use `skrl` to set up and train a `Deep Deterministic Policy Gradient (DDPG)` agent to balance a pole in the `cartpole` environment.
+You’ll use `skrl` to set up and train a `Deep Q-Network (DQN)` agent to balance a pole in the `cartpole` environment.
 Specifically, you'll build a deep learning model that maps observations from the environment to relevant actions that the agent must take to maximize its rewards over time.

 **skrl - Reinforcement Learning framework**